logseq/docs/db-version.md

 To create your first property:
 * Create a new block
 * Press `Cmd-p` and type the name of a new property.
-    * The keybinding is `Ctrl-alt-p` for Windows and Linux.
+    * The keybinding is `Ctrl-alt-p` on Linux and Windows.
     * Alternatively, if your cursor is in the block, type `/pro<ENTER>` to kick off the same `Add new property` command
 * Select `Text` as the property type and then type some property value